Logical05/Donut/README.md

 C++ ASCII Donut with math description that I hope it will help you understand the mathematics behind spinning a donut better or faster

 ## Disclaimer
 I didn't invent the spinning donut, but [Andy Sloane](https://github.com/a1k0n/).
-I do spinning donut in its own style but with the same principles
+I took inspiration from him and recreated it in my own style using the same principles

 ## Acknowledgements
  - [Spinning Donut from Andy Sloane](https://www.a1k0n.net/2011/07/20/donut-math.html)